hieuwu/design-pattern-practice/README.md

 **Conclusion:**
-- **The Factory Method Pattern**: dfines an interface for creating object but let subclass decide which class to instantiate.
+- **The Factory Method Pattern**: defines an interface for creating object but let subclass decide which class to instantiate.
+- **Dependency Inversion Principle**: depends uppon abstractions.
+Do not depend on concrete classes

+> **Note**: Guildline to follow Dependency Inversion Principle:
+- No variable should hold a reference to a concrete class (If use `new`, which means holding a reference to concrete class.
+Should delegate to a factory)
+- No class should derive from concrete class (If we derive from concrete class, we depends on it.
+Only depends on abstractions like abstract class or interface)
+- No method should override implemented method of base class (If we override implemented method, the base class wasn't really an abstraction anymore.
+Those implemented methods are meant to be shared by all subclasses)

 # Builder Pattern:
 **Get started:**